Penitential Act: Tridentine Mass

 The Confiteor is then repeated by the others, replacing vobis fratres and vos fratres (you, brethren) with tibi pater and te pater (you, Father).
 The priest responds with the Misereatur is spoken by the priest replacing tui with vestri, tuis with vestris, and te with vos.
 The priest responds with two prayers: Misereátur vestri omnípotens Deus, et dimíssis peccátis vestris, perdúcat vos ad vitam ætérnam (May Almighty God have mercy on you, forgive you your sins and bring you to everlasting life) and (making the sign of the cross) Indulgéntiam, absolutiónem, et remissiónem peccatórum nostrórum, tríbuat nobis omnípotens et miséricors Dóminus (May the Almighty and Merciful Lord grant us pardon, absolution, and remission of our sins).

 In the original Tridentine Roman Missal (1570), the Misereatur prayer added the adjective omnibus ("all") to the phrase dimissis peccatis tuis/vestris ("forgive you [all] your sins").

 Usage in Lutheranism

 Beliefs

-Martin Luther viewed the requirement of private confession before receiving the Eucharist as coercive, and instead encouraged his followers to confess privately when they were particularly troubled.
-In lieu of private, individual confession, many forms of Lutheran Divine Service begin with a brief order of confession.
+The Lutheran Mass (Divine Service) begins with a brief order of confession.
 The pastor and congregation say a Confiteor and the pastor may make a Declaration of Grace or an Absolution.
 If an absolution is spoken, the brief order of confession is understood to be sacramental.
-However, if private, individual confession is a common practice in a congregation, the brief order of confession may always be omitted.
+However, if private, individual confession is a common practice in a congregation, the brief order of confession may be omitted during the celebration of the Mass.
+Auricular confession occurs in private, with the penitent enumerating his sins to the priest, who then absolves him/her of the same.

 As in the Roman Rite, a Thanksgiving for Baptism (similar to the Blessing and Sprinkling of Water) may replace the brief order of confession.